Virginia Tech vs. Ohio State Predictions & Picks - Women's NCAA Tournament Elite Eight

 Virginia Tech Performance Insights

-- The Hokies average 72.1 points per game (55th in college basketball) while allowing 56.6 per outing (22nd in college basketball).
-They have a +525 scoring differential overall and outscore opponents by 15.5 points per game.
+- The Hokies have a +525 scoring differential, topping opponents by 15.5 points per game.
+They're putting up 72.1 points per game to rank 55th in college basketball and are allowing 56.6 per outing to rank 22nd in college basketball.

-- In conference action, Virginia Tech puts up fewer points per game (68.9) than its season average (72.1).
+- Virginia Tech is putting up 68.9 points per game this year in conference contests, which is 3.2 fewer points per game than its season average (72.1).

-- The Hokies average 75.5 points per game at home, compared to 67.1 points per game in away games, a difference of 8.4 points per contest.

-- In their last 10 games, the Hokies have been putting up 66.6 points per contest, an average that's a little lower than the 72.1 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Hokies have been scoring 66.6 points per contest, an average that's a little lower than the 72.1 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.